julienlargetpiet/edm1/README.md

 @param strict a vector containing the "strict" condition for each nth vector in word_ ("strict" is the string to activate this option)
 @param btwn is a vector containing the condition ("yes" to activate this option) meaning that if "yes", all elements between two matched patern in vct will be returned

+@param all_in_word is a value (default set to "yes", "no" to activate this option) that, if activated, won't authorized a previous matched pattern to be matched again

+@param notatall is a string you are sure is not present in vct (default set to "###")

+ @param btwn is a vector containing the condition ("yes" to activate this option) meaning that if "yes", all elements between two matched patern in vct will be returned , so the patterns you enter in word_ have to be in the order you think it will appear in vct

-@param all_in_word is a value (default set to "no", "yes" to activate this option) that, if activated, won't authorized a previous matched pattern to be matched again
+@param all_in_word is a value (default set to "yes", "no" to activate this option) that, if activated, won't authorized a previous matched pattern to be matched again

 REGEX can also be used in the searched patterns